 When an ordained minister of the conference, or one sent by the conference, visits a church, it is expected that the local elder will show him proper deference by inviting him to occupy the pulpit.
-This also applies to unordained workers sent by the conference or local mission.
-(See also pp. 104, 167, 190, 249.)
+This also applies to unordained workers sent by the conference or local field.
+(See also pp. 109, 177, 199.)